DudeOnTheInternet/DnD/content/monsterhunting/2021-08-10-2021-08-09-a-lemon-lacking-lord.md

 ![](/img/lemonburg-estate-abstract-map.png)

 "So it's been going on for a few months.
 We found Dave keeping some lemons under his cot.
-When confronted about it, he then went missing."
-Lemonburg says.
+When confronted about it, he then went missing," Lemonburg says.

 "How soon after did he go missing?"
 Krux asked.